Audience Targeting: Making BraunAbility Go

 All of this data was then used as a conversation starter when BMDG traveled to BraunAbility’s headquarters in Winamac for a series of cross-functional discovery sessions.
 In-person sessions with corporate stakeholders are just as important to the process as all the data; listening to the different points of view inside of a company—and then realigning those points of view around a single goal-oriented action plan—is crucial to getting buy-in once our team determines new audiences to target, and how to do so in a way that doesn’t alienate the brand’s current core customers, or betray in any way the brand’s legacy.

 After sifting through all the data, and after having tough conversations with BraunAbility’s internal team, BMDG got down to brass tacks.
-The process looked something like this:
+The process looked something like this: Our team mapped BraunAbility’s share of audience relative to total category sales by audience, and then by brand buyers, competitor buyers, category-aware non-buyers, and category-unaware buyers.

 This let us see the potential latent upside of their current core audiences; it also allowed us to prioritize the new audiences they would need to win in order to meet their sales goals.